Dakshata-26/Coding-Questions/README.md

 • Unique Number in an Array-2 (other numbers are present thrice)
 • Update Bit

+•	Pre-processing of the image
+•	Feature extraction
+•	Creating an Artificial Neural Network
+•	Training & Testing of the network
+•	Recognition

 # Inclusion Exclusion Principle:
 • Numbers Between 1 and 100 Divisible by a and b
 • Euclid Algorithm to find GCD